 The rooms are not set up for cooking of anything more complicated than an electric hot water pot (your own.)
-Although most dorms do have an accessible kitchen that you are welcome to use.
-Most people seem to find it easier to go downtown for a sandwich than to deal with cooking during Choro Camp.
+Some dorms do have an accessible kitchen that you are welcome to use.
+Most people seem to find it easier to eat downtown — a short walk away — than to deal with cooking.

 About a 10 minute walk or very short cab ride.
 The address is 1 Roundhouse Plaza, Northampton, MA 01060.

-Smith does not provide these for us, so you may want to bring your own.
+Smith does not provide these for us, so please bring your own.

 Especially if you are staying in the dorms you do not need a car while at Choro Camp.
 If you do drive here, we will provide you with a Smith parking pass and suggest you park your car for free at the Smith parking garage for the whole event.
 The free (to us) parking garage is on West St, right across from Arnold St.

-If you want to try to maintain access to your vehicle you have two options:
+If you don’t want to use that facility, you have two options:

 For basic of info on flying in for Choro Camp and links to ride boards, just follow this link: Transportation

 The dorms have very substantial doors and good locks, so if you use them (the door provides the most security in the “closed” position) that is the least of your potential areas of concern.
 The reality is, however, that there’s no “gate” for this event.
 We are on a college campus with all sorts of unfamiliar people walking by and checking out what we’re up to.
 It is entirely possible that someone could be in our midst looking for an easy opportunity for theft.
 Please don’t provide them with one.
 Keep your instrument nearby, in your room, or know who has it.